-- Install the toolchain in your computer and use a profile to declare the settings and point to the needed tools/libraries in the toolchain using the [env] section to declare, at least, the CC and CXX environment variables. - Package the toolchain as a Conan package and include it as a build_requires.
+- Using a profile: install the toolchain in your computer and use a profile to declare the settings and point to the needed tools/libraries in the toolchain using the [env] section to declare, at least, the CC and CXX environment variables. - Using build requires: package the toolchain as a Conan package and include it as a build_requires.